 - Endoscopy – this can be used if the patient has symptoms in the upper part of his/her gut.
 A long, thin, flexible telescope (endoscope) goes down through the esophagus into the stomach

 - Barium enema X-ray – this involves placing a fluid containing barium (a substance which shows up on X-rays) into the bowel via the rectum.
 X-ray pictures of the abdomen then show the inside of the bowel more clearly.
 Barium appears white on X-rays

 - Barium contrast studies – for the small intestine a barium meal will be used – the patient will drink barium, a chalky solution that coats the lining of the small intestine, before x rays are taken.
 The barium appears white on X-rays.
 The doctor can then see which part of the gut is affected

 - video capsule endoscopy

 Ayurveda, the holistic science of India, places a lot of emphasis of the care of the digestive system.
 Ayurvedic concepts particularly focus on the significance of healthy digestive system with regard to the overall balanced functioning and healthiness of the human body and mind.
 Healthy digestion ensures that the nutrients taken in through food are able to produce healthy tissues (Saptha Dhathus).
 When digestion is weak, the tissues of your body – including muscle, blood, bone and nerves – become weak and susceptible to disease.

-At CHARAKA, we offer very effective treatment for Crohn’s disease based on the classical principle of Ayurveda and our research.
-Treatment involves internal medicines, strict diet regime and life style modifications.
-In more severe and chronic cases, Panchakarma therapy is preferred along with these.
+At CHARAKA, we are providing very effective treatment for Crohn’s disease based on the classical principle of Ayurveda and our research.
+Treatment involves internal research medicines, strict diet regime and life style modifications.
+In more severe and chronic cases, Panchakarma therapy is selectively done along with these.

 Usually results are very good with Ayurvedic line of treatment.
 Early cases tend to respond quickly than chronic.
 If patient can stick to all the guidelines as advised, even complete cure can also be achieved.